Pelvic Floor Rehabilitation in Athens, GA

 Who is pelvic floor rehabilitation for?

-Dr. David C. Allen doctor may recommend Pelvic Floor Rehabilitation for anyone suffering from pelvic pain or incontinence of urine and stool.
+Dr. David C. Allen may recommend Pelvic Floor Rehabilitation for anyone suffering from pelvic pain or incontinence of urine and stool.
 Specific symptoms may include:

 - Increased tension of pelvic muscles causing pain in the back, hips, and sacroiliac joint